taostat/taostats-docs/docs/Bittensor/staking-in-dtao/index.md

 <br />

 Staking plays a principal role in the functioning of the Bittensor network.
-The principal goal of dTao is to divide chain emissions amongst subnets in a democratic way.
-Staking into a subnet  increases the emissoins of the subnet.
+In February 2025, the dTao release gave stakeholders additional power: staking into a subnet increases the emissions of the subnet.

 # Staking Options